 - Developing and/or improving relationships and communication skills

-You will attend other groups in the program.
-These include:
+You may attend other groups in the program, including:

-- Week in Review, Weekend Planning, and Working Toward Change: The last day of each week features two groups which are devoted to a discussion and overview of the skills covered that week (especially those skills which are of special importance in your treatment) and to either developing a specific plan for your activities and safety over the weekend or continued work on sustaining the change implemented during treatment.
+- Week in Review, Weekend Planning, and Sustaining Change: The last day of each week often features groups who are devoted to a discussion and overview of the skills covered that week (especially those skills which are of special importance in your treatment) and to either developing a specific plan for your activities and safety over the weekend or continued work on sustaining the change implemented during treatment.

 Expectations for group participation

 Participate – It is important to participate and contribute to the group to the best of your ability.
-You can decline to talk but we encourage you to participate even when you don't want to—this is practicing opposite action and is one way people get better.
+You can decline to talk, but we encourage you to participate even when you don't want to—this is practicing the opposite action skill and is one way people get better.

-- No verbal abuse or physical threats/violence.
-This is grounds for immediate dismissal from the program.
+- No verbal or physical threats/violence – This is grounds for immediate dismissal from the program.

-- All cell phones must be turned off while in groups.
+- Cell phones – All cell phones must be turned off while in groups.
 Groups should be as free of distractions as possible.
 Please DO NOT take pictures of the treatment area or other participants in the program (see confidentiality/privacy below).

 - Confidentiality – Maintaining the confidentiality and privacy of other participants is a crucial part of creating a safe therapeutic environment.
 There are many ways we do this: